 🇱🇹 Lithuania vs 🇱🇺 Luxembourg: e-money licensing compared

-Lithuania and Luxembourg take recognisably different routes to e-money authorisation.
+Lithuania and Luxembourg are commonly considered side by side for e-money authorisation.
 In Lithuania the route is the EMI licence (unrestricted) or Restricted EMI, via the Bank of Lithuania. overseen by Bank of Lithuania (Lietuvos bankas).; in Luxembourg it is the Electronic Money Institution (EMI) authorisation under the Law of 10 November 2009 on payment services, as amended by the Law of 20 July 2018 (transposing PSD2); this same law also transposed EMD2's e-money provisions.
 No prominent separate small-EMI regime; EMIs are typically authorised as full EMIs given Luxembourg's fund/institutional client base. under Commission de Surveillance du Secteur Financier (CSSF).
-The two regimes differ on 9 of 10 tracked decision dimensions, including timeline to authorisation and local substance.
-The free columns below are open to everyone; the decision figures unlock with a pass, each one dated and sourced.
+The public licence and regulator fields below are open to everyone; the complete sourced comparison is included with access.

 | Dimension |